Skip to main content

 You’ll know you’re experiencing this issue if you see:

-• You might see a blank area, loading screen, or error message where Tableau content should appear.
+• You might see a blank area, loading screen, or error message where embedded content should appear.

 • Error messages in the browser saying a public page tried to connect to devices on the local network.

-• Content loads in other browsers - The same Tableau views work fine in Firefox, Safari, or older versions of Chrome/Edge.
+• Content loads in other browsers - The same content works fine in Firefox, Safari, or older versions of Chrome/Edge.

-• Works on other devices - The views load normally on personal devices that aren’t connected to your corporate network.
+• Works on other devices - The content loads normally on personal devices that aren’t connected to your corporate network.

 Why this happens